Český Krumlov District: Geography

 Český Krumlov District is the southernmost Czech district, bordering Austria in the south.
 The relief is very varied and goes from mountainous areas in the south to a relatively flat landscape in the northeast, with high average elevations.
-The territory extends into four geomorphological mesoregions: Bohemian Forest Foothills (most of the territory), Bohemian Forest (southwest), Gratzen Mountains (southeast) and Gratzen Mountains Foothills (a strip running from northeast to south).
-The highest point of the district is the mountain Smrčina in Horní Planá with an elevation of 1333 m, the lowest point is the river basin of the Vltava in Křemže at 418 m.
+The territory extends into four geomorphological mesoregions: Bohemian Forest Foothills (most of the territory), Bohemian Forest (southwest), Gratzen Mountains (southeast) and Gratzen Foothills (a strip running from northeast to south).
+The highest point of the district is the mountain Smrčina in Horní Planá with an elevation of 1333 m, the lowest point is the river bed of the Vltava in Křemže at 418 m.

+From the total district area of 1613.7 km2, agricultural land occupies 568.0 km2, forests occupy 788.6 km2, and water area occupies 72.6 km2.
+Forests cover 48.9% of the district's area.

 The most important river is the Vltava, which flows from west to southeast and then turns north.
 The eastern part of the territory is drained by the Malše, a tributary of the Vltava.
 Although there are not many bodies of water here, the Lipno Reservoir is built on the Vltava, which is the largest body of water in the Czech Republic.

 The west of the territory is protected within the Šumava Protected Landscape Area, the easternmost edge of the Šumava National Park also reaches here in a small part.
 In the north there is the Blanský Les Protected Landscape Area.